Small Vacuum Former

 • Wait for the heat bed and the extruder to reach the correct temperature.

-• Once the print begins, keep an eye on it to ensure the first layer is sticking and that the nozzle isn’t pressing into the the bed.
-Wait until of the first layer is complete before leaving the printer unattended.
+• Once the print begins, keep an eye on it to ensure the first layer is sticking and that the nozzle isn’t pressing into the bed.
+Wait until the first layer is complete before leaving the printer unattended.

 • If the machine is running into any problems you can hit the emergency stop button.
 (3)

 Check the progress of the print from time to time.
 Once the print is complete, you can log out of the raplab login screen.
 You can then remove the build plate and bend it slightly.
 The print should pop right off.
 Pick of any remaining bits of print material with your fingers.
-Do not use any metal tools, this permanently damage the build plate.
+Do not use any metal tools, this will permanently damage the build plate.
 Double check both sides of the build plate and the heated print bed for debris before putting back in place, ready for the next user.

 Troubleshoot